 - Wellness and the Gavel: Wellness in the Judiciary and the Judiciary’s Impact on Wellness, Wyoming Lawyer, Feb.
 2021.
 Read Article

-- Vicarious trauma, also called secondary trauma, impacts judges and court personnel thanks to a combination of busy dockets, exposure to traumatic events through court proceedings, and involvement with emotionally-charged cases.
+- Secondary Trauma.
+Vicarious trauma, also called secondary trauma, impacts judges and court personnel thanks to a combination of busy dockets, exposure to traumatic events through court proceedings, and involvement with emotionally-charged cases.
 Read more here.
 Then check out this free self-test for compassion fatigue and access more resources.
 Self Test

-- Judges Helping Judges is a confidential peer-to-peer helpline for judges who need assistance because of alcoholism, substance use disorders, addiction or mental health issues.
+- Peer Support.
+Judges Helping Judges is a confidential peer-to-peer helpline for judges who need assistance because of alcoholism, substance use disorders, addiction or mental health issues.
 This helpline is sponsored by the American Bar Association and is staffed by volunteer judges who are in recovery or going through treatment.
 Judges in need of help and those interested in serving as a peer-to-peer volunteer should call 800-219-6474 during business hours Central time.
 All information is confidential and protected by statute.
 National Helpline for Judges Helping Judges: 1-800-219-6474.